pwnageByButchy/pwnageByButchy.github.io/site/content/resources/acratic2.md

 ## Current Status

-Sentinel is currently under heavy development.
+Acratic² is currently under heavy development.
 It is not yet available for external use.

 An early access programme will be announced through this site when the platform is ready.
 If you have a specific operational use case you would like to discuss, get in touch via [LinkedIn](https://www.linkedin.com/in/stephenbartimote/).